isabella232/horizon/Readme-Template.md

 Release Order:

 The following steps are executed in order, and if any of the following steps fail, the release will stop.
+The methods which implement the logic are provided in paretheses.

-1. checkSnapshotDependencies - checks dependencies
+1. Check dependencies. (checkSnapshotDependencies)
-2. inquireVersions - gets release version and figures out next version
+2. Get release version and determine next version. (inquireVersions)
-3. checkForChangelog - checks that system properties changelog.msg and changelog.author have been set
+3. Check that system properties changelog.msg and changelog.author have been set. (checkForChangelog)
-4. runTest - run tests
+4. Run tests. (runTest)
-5. setReleaseVersion - sets the release version (removes the SNAPSHOT part)
+5. Set the release version (removes the SNAPSHOT part). (setReleaseVersion)
-6. commitReleaseVersion - commits the release version
+6. Commit the release version. (commitReleaseVersion - commits)
-7. updateChangelog - updates the changelog entry for this release version and commits the change
+7. Update the changelog entry for this release version and commit the changes. (updateChangelog)
-8. generateReadme - generates `README.md` file from `Readme-Template.md`, substituting `{{key}}` with associated value according to the `readmeTemplateMappings` settings
+8. Generate `README.md` file from `Readme-Template.md`, substituting `{{key}}` with associated value according to the `readmeTemplateMappings` settings. (generateReadme)
-9. tagRelease - tags the release
+9. Tag the release. (tagRelease)
-10. publishArtifacts - publishes artifacts to specified location
+10. Publish artifacts to specified location. (publishArtifacts)
-11. generateAndPushDocs - generates ScalaDocs and pushes to the gh-pages branch
+11. Generate ScalaDocs and push to the gh-pages branch. (generateAndPushDocs)
-12. setNextVersion - sets the next snapshot version
+12. Set the next snapshot version. (setNextVersion)
-13. commitNextVersion - commits the next snapshot version
+13. Commit the next snapshot version. (commitNextVersion)
-14. pushChanges - pushes all commits created by this process
+14. Push all commits created by this process. (pushChanges)

 Caveats: The `defaultReleaseProcess` depends on adding `utilitySettings` to build settings in order to complete the `generateAndPushDocs` release step.
 The readme release step depends on `Readme-Template.md` file, from which the README.md file is produced.
 Override setting if file is named differently.